 Interactive Investor vs Vanguard - products

-Both Interactive Investor and Vanguard have the main products you would expect from a large-scale investment platforms, with a stocks and shares ISA, GIA, JISA and SIPP.
+Both Interactive Investor and Vanguard have the main products you would expect from a large-scale investment platform, with a stocks and shares ISA, GIA, JISA and SIPP.
 They each lack a Junior SIPP and LISA, which might lead investors looking specifically for those options to go elsewhere (for example, to Hargreaves Lansdown*, which offers both).

 In addition to the main wrappers, Interactive Investor also has a trading account, which allows clients to invest in more than 40,000 UK and global stocks, as well as funds, investment trusts and ETFs.
 Foreign exchange costs are minimised with the trading account as investors can hold up to 9 currencies.